jkedra/jkedra.github.io/_drafts/ssh.md

        StrictHostKeyChecking=no
        ServerAliveInterval 60

 The `corkscrew` allows going over NTLM authenticated HTTP proxy.
-Each time the target is bastion above configuration forces to call `corkscrew`, authenticate at HTTP proxy and reach bastion host through it.
+Each time the target is bastion, above configuration applies automatically and calls `corkscrew`, authenticates at HTTP proxy and reaches the bastion host through it.

 #### Easy Approach

-It is the most straightforward way, do ssh to first host, then continue connection to another:
+It is the most straightforward way, do ssh to first host, then continue connection to another in just one line:

-    ssh -t bastion ssh -i KEY.pem ec2-user@10.10.21.186
+    ssh -t bastion ssh -i KEY.pem ec2-user@target

 Without a pseudo-TTY allocated (`-t` option) you will not be able to enter an interactive ssh session.
-The pseudo-TTY is not required for a single-run, no keyboard input command (like `ssh bastion ls`) but is a prerequisite for interactive ssh.
+The pseudo-TTY is not required for a single-run, no keyboard input command (like `ssh bastion ls`) but is a prerequisite for an interactive ssh.

 Because the second ssh runs at the bastion, the private key file `KEY.pem`, required to access target EC2, needs to be copied to the bastion before.

+With the changes in `~/.ssh/config` I am able to reach the `target` with one liner ssh.

 #### Sophisticated Way

 The _Easy Approach_ is enough for ad-hoc connections but also tiresome for daily operations.
-For a regular access through multi-hops I would ideally have a simple version of ssh with an alias host.
+For a regular access through multi-hops I would ideally had a simple version of ssh with an alias host.

 ##### ProxyCommand Magic